bountyao/Blockchain-based-Swarm-Robot-System/README.md

 bash ./scripts/init.sh
 ```

-The following command starts up the network.
+Shuting down your Linux distro instance would result in the Docker peers to be shut down.
+The following command starts up the network again.
 However, this command should only be executed if you have already run `bash ./scripts/init.sh` beforehand.
 ```
 bash ./scripts/startup.sh
 ```